pdigennaro/WaterS20/README.md

 ```
 Train data will be created in the same folder of the Python script.

-You can also use the automatic train with dynamic setting of neurons and epochs (see the train_script.sh file).
+You can also use the automatic train with dynamic setting of neurons and epochs (see the <i>train_script.sh</i> file).
 In this case, a custom "RESULTS" folder will be created, with the train data according to the dynamic configuration chosen.

 ## Arduino Environment